State profile · AZ · CMS + NAIC

 The verdict

-Marketplace insurers in Arizona deny 24.5% of claims — above the 21% national average, the 3rd-highest of 31 states, and drivers pay an average $1344 a year for auto cover, more than the $1191 national average.
+Marketplace insurers in Arizona deny 23.2% of claims - above the 20% national average, the 4th-highest of 30 states, and drivers pay an average $1344 a year for auto cover, more than the $1191 national average (the 16th-most-expensive of 51 states).

 avg claims denied